alexgolec/tda-api/README.md

-# tda-api
+# ``tda-api``: A TD Ameritrade API Wrapper

 What is ``tda-api``?
 --------------------

-``tda-api`` is an unofficial wrapper around the [TD Ameritrade APIs](https://developer.tdameritrade.com/apis).
+``tda-api`` is an unofficial wrapper around the
+[TD Ameritrade APIs](https://developer.tdameritrade.com/apis).
 It strives to be as thin and unopinionated as possible, offering an elegant programmatic interface over each endpoint.
 Notable functionality includes:
 * Login and authentication
 * Quotes, fundamentals, and historical pricing data
 * Options chains